All Products

 Important

-Step 4: Connect using Beeline and verify permissions
+Step 4: Connect and verify permissions

-1. Construct the JDBC connection command.
+1. Build the JDBC connection command.

-beeline -u "jdbc:hive2://<endpoint>:<port>/;transportMode=http;user=<UserName or RoleName>;httpPath=cliservice/token/<Token>"
+beeline -u "jdbc:hive2://<endpoint>:<port>/;transportMode=http;user=<user_name_or_role_name>;httpPath=cliservice/token/<token>"

 Parameter